Pathu Pathu: Production

-Engineer turned director Sathyam made his directorial debut with the soft erotic thriller Pathu Pathu under Indian Dream Makers banner.
-Actress Sona Heiden was selected to play the role of a housewife who eyes a young relative of her with lustful leys, and the film had Sanjith, Bose Venkat and Thalaivasal Vijay playing significant roles.
+Engineer turned director Sathyam made his debut with the soft erotic thriller Pathu Pathu under Indian Dream Makers banner.
+Actress Sona Heiden was selected to play the role of a housewife who eyes a young relative of hers with lustful leys, and the film had Sanjith, Bose Venkat and Thalaivasal Vijay playing significant roles.
 L. V. Ganesan, the son of veteran musician L. Vaidyanathan, scored for the film.

 Soundtrack

 The film score and the soundtrack were composed by L. V. Ganesan.
-The soundtrack, released on 21 March 2008, features 5 tracks with lyrics written by Yugabharathi, Muthu Vijayan and J. Saleeem.
+The soundtrack, released on 21 March 2008, features 5 tracks with lyrics written by Yugabharathi, Muthu Vijayan, and J. Saleeem.

 Release

 The film was released on 25 July 2008 alongside another erotic film Sutta Pazham.
 The two films releasing that week were butchered by the censor board and carries 'A' certificates as they had an overdose of sex and smutty dialogues.

 Critical reception

 Sify rated the film as "titillating" and said, "The film is strictly for audiences who are looking at skin show and sleaze".
 Another critic stated, "this film implies of good efforts from the director and has a good message for the society that at present is comprised [sic] annoying morals" and called it "average".
 S. Viswanath of Deccan Herald wrote, "Pathu Pathu is an engaging entertainer that has audiences in thrall stitching a moralistic tale of Fatal Attraction and Basic Instinct".
 Another reviewer stated, "Pathu Pathu's screen time runs for a crisp two hours and has a limited cast.
-Though the storyline is interesting, instead of utilizing its strength, director Sathyam has totally banked on heroine Sona's glamour.
+Though the storyline is interesting, director Sathyam has banked on heroine Sona's glamour instead of utilizing its strength.
 Unfortunately, the overdose fails to strike a chord with the audience".